 Devices

-Non-district issued electronic devices may be used in the classroom, under supervision of a staff member.
+Non-district issued electronic devices may be provided by teachers for use in their classroom, so long as the use of such devices is supervised by a staff member and subject to the conditions set forth below.

-Teachers who wish to bring a device into the classroom on a regular or permanent basis, should inform the principal before deploying the device.
+Teachers who wish to bring a device into the classroom should inform the principal before deploying the device.
+The building principal may at his or her discretion prohibit the use of such devices or otherwise limit their use.
+The building principal may at any time direct that a teacher discontinue use of a given device.

-Smart speakers such as Google Home, Amazon Echo, Apple HomePod, and similar devices may be used in the classroom.
+Smart speakers such as Google Home, Amazon Echo, Apple HomePod, and similar devices may be approved for use in the classroom.
 The device must be registered to an account linked to the classroom teacher’s school email address.
 The district will not maintain any records created by use of the smart speaker device.
 Any record of use will be considered non-record communications pursuant to Nebraska’s Records Management Act, and not be maintained by the district.

+All other electronic devices that connect to the internet that a staff member wishes to use for the education of students should be disclosed to the administration prior to use.

 Assistive technology may be used in district classrooms.
-Any assistive technology, such as an AngelSense device, that uses “listen-in” functionality must have that function disabled while the student using the device is in a district classroom.
+Any assistive technology, such as an AngelSense device, that actively or passively create or transmit audio or video recordings must have that function disabled while the student uses the device in a district classroom unless required by law.
 No assistive technology devices will be permitted to record or transmit the classroom activity of other students unless required by law.

-All other electronic devices that connect to the internet that a staff member wishes to use for the education of students should be disclosed to the administration prior to use.
-The district may at any time direct that a teacher discontinue use of a given device.

 Any classroom recordings made by a staff member will be made pursuant to district policy.